MTV Video Music Brazil

-The MTV Video Music Brazil awards (originally Video Music Awards Brazil), more commonly known as VMB, were MTV Brasil's annual award ceremony, established in 1995.
+The MTV Video Music Brasil awards (originally Video Music Awards Brasil and more commonly known as VMB), were MTV Brasil's annual award ceremony, established in 1995.
 MTV viewers picked the winners for most categories since 2001.

-Unlike in the MTV Video Music Awards, the most important category at the MTV Video Music Brazil was the Viewer's Choice, not the Video of the Year; both of these categories merged in 2005.
-In 2007, the awards have faced a major rebranding, with several categories extinguished (most notably the specific genre divisions) and even the trophies' design changed.
-From that year, the awards began to focus more on artists rather than music videos and the most important category became the Artist of the Year.
-However, the Video of the Year award continued to exist.
+Unlike the MTV Video Music Awards, where Video of the Year is the top honor, the most important category at the MTV Video Music Brazil was the Viewer's Choice Award until both categories were merged in 2005.
+In 2007, the awards underwent a major rebranding, with several categories eliminated—most notably the specific genre divisions—and the design of the trophies changed.
+From that year onward, the event shifted its focus from music videos to artists, making Artist of the Year its most prestigious award, although the Video of the Year category continued to be presented.

-In 2013, due to the closure of MTV Brasil's operations, the ceremony was cancelled.
-In 2014, the second Brazilian version of MTV considered reviving the awards, but the plans were eventually discontinued in order to priorize MTV's international awards, such as the Video Music Awards and the Europe Music Awards.
-In 2018, MTV started to produce Millennial Awards Brazil as an award focused on Brazilian pop culture, being considered in some ways a successor to the VMB.
+For the first time, the former MTV did not hold the 2013 VMB, due to the high price of the prize pool and the delivery of the station's brand to Viacom.
+In 2014, the pay TV version of MTV Brazil considered reviving the awards, but the plans were eventually discontinued in order to priorize MTV's international awards, such as the Video Music Awards and the MTV EMA.
+Even so, the award was considered extinct.
+In 2018, MTV started to produce MTV MIAW Awards Brazil as an award focused on Brazilian pop culture, being considered in some ways a successor to the VMB.